-- Provide services for social development - The City funds approximately 30 agencies through this process. - During FY 2014/15, the City has been working with other ASSET Administrative Staff to facilitate updates to the process for collecting statistical information for ASSET funded services to assist in helping to determine needs as well as effectiveness of the programs.
-ASSET administrative staff continues to work on service issues as they arise, and helps to facilitate conversations between providers to promote cooperation and eliminate duplication.
+- Provide services for social development - The City funds approximately 30 agencies through this process. - In support of the City Council goal of strengthening Human Services, the City worked with other ASSET Administrative staff in 2014/15 to facilitate updates to the process of collecting statistical information for ASSET-funded services.
+This information will be used to assist in determining community needs, as well as in evaluating the effectiveness of current programs.
+ASSET administrative staff continues to work on service issues as they arise, and is facilitating conversations between providers to promote cooperation and eliminate duplication of services.